bokesyo/CSC4005_2022Fall_Demo/project2_template/README.md

 # CSC4005 Project 2 Template

-This code can run on CSC4005 VM (both arm64 and x86_64 version).
-You have to run it using GUI Desktop of your VM.
+This code can run on CSC4005 VM (both arm64 and x86_64 version, both command line mode and GUI mode).

-This code can also run on HPC cluster (only command line, no GUI, see instructions below).
+This code can also run on HPC cluster (only command line mode, no GUI, see instructions below).

 ![](gui.png)